Dental negligence claims

 A big reason that people do not claim for dental negligence is the stigma surrounding claims against the NHS.

-The NHS is one of our proudest achievements in British social justice, however if you have experienced negligence, claims against the NHS will ultimately prevent future mistreatment and an eventual decline in medical negligence cases.
+The NHS is one of our proudest achievements in British social justice, however, if you have experienced dental negligence, claims against the NHS will ultimately prevent future mistreatment and an eventual decline in medical negligence cases.

 It must be clearer that if you are submitting a claim against your dentist, you are not making a claim against the NHS itself but the individual dentist that has been involved in negligence.